 This article, published by Elsevier and available online, says that:

 - “Vitamin B not only helps to build and maintain a healthy immune system but it could potentially prevent or reduce COVID-19 symptoms or treat SARS-CoV-2 infection.
-Poor nutritional status predisposes people to infections more easily; therefore, a balanced diet is necessary for immuno-competence.” (emphasis added)
+Poor nutritional status predisposes people to infections more easily; therefore, a balanced diet is necessary for immuno-competence.” (bold added)

 - “There is a need for safe and cost-effective adjunct or therapeutic approaches, to suppress aberrant immune activation, which can lead to a cytokine storm, and to act as anti-thrombotic agents.
 Adequate vitamin intake is necessary for proper body function and strengthening of the immune system."

-- “In particular, vitamin B modulates immune response by downregulating pro-inflammatory cytokines and inflammation, reducing breathing difficulty and gastrointestinal problems, preventing hypercoagulability, potentially improving outcomes and reducing the length of stay in the hospital for COVID-19 patients." (emphasis added)
+- “In particular, vitamin B modulates immune response by downregulating pro-inflammatory cytokines and inflammation, reducing breathing difficulty and gastrointestinal problems, preventing hypercoagulability, potentially improving outcomes and reducing the length of stay in the hospital for COVID-19 patients." (bold added)

 Summary of the different roles vitamin B can play during COVID-19